 Rationale: This recommendation would enable ease of reporting large numbers of inaccurate WHOIS data records.
 A small number of users of the Bulk WHOIS Inaccuracy Reporting tool may be a result of lack of knowledge of its availability.
 If resources are used to create such a tool it is worth spending resources on outreach and education about the tool.
 The impact would not be drastic but it would lead to an improvement of accurate data in the WHOIS if more individuals/entities used the tool.
 It would also contribute to the reporting of detected systemic problems.
-Compliance team should develop system to review, evaluate and enforce on a group of domain names reported through the bulk WHOIS Inaccuracy Reporting tool instead of treating each as an individual report.
+Compliance team should develop a system to review, evaluate and enforce on a group of domain names reported through the bulk WHOIS Inaccuracy Reporting tool instead of treating each as an individual report.

 Impact of recommendation: If this recommendation is implemented it would result in more inaccuracy reports and lessen the burden on reporters and ease the review of the report by the compliance team if all the registration data is the same.
 More efficient process.

 If it is not implemented multiple domain names with the same inaccurate information will continue to be reported one by one which creates more work for the reporter and require the compliance team to review single reports.
+This recommendation would impact the users of the Bulk WHOIS Inaccuracy reporting tool by lessening the burden to submit reports.
+It would also impact the Compliance team in how they address inaccuracy reports.

 This recommendation will add to the security and stability of the DNS, is aligned with ICANN’s Strategic Plan and Mission and is within the scope of the review team.

-Feasibility of Recommendation: [Document feasibility of recommendation]
+Feasibility of Recommendation: ICANN already does quite a bit of outreach and could add this to their efforts.
+It is very feasible to implement this recommendation.
 Implementation:

 ICANN org, with consultation of the community, could provide more outreach about the Bulk WHOIS Inaccuracy Reporting tool.
 Outreach and education to those that use the inaccuracy single reporting tool would increase the use of the Bulk WHOIS Inaccuracy Reporting tool.
-Education and outreach to start Immediately upon approval by Board. <NEED TO ADD IMPACT OF SUCCESSFUL IMPLEMENTATION, IMPACT IF NOT IMPLEMENTED, AND IMPACTED FUNCTIONAL AREAS (e.g., Compliance?), ANY WORK UNDERWAY?, TIMELINE>
+Education and outreach to start Immediately upon approval by Board.

-Level of Consensus: [Document level of RT consensus]
+Level of Consensus: No F2F3 objections

 Recommendation R4.6:

-Review the WHOIS ARS domain names sampled for region to determine whether or not low submission rates to the WHOIS inaccuracy reporting tool are due to the lack of knowledge of the tool or other critical factors.
+The ICANN Board should direct ICANN Organization to review the WHOIS records of gTLD domain names sampled by ARS for each region to determine whether lack of knowledge of WHOIS inaccuracy reporting tools or other critical factors are responsible for low WHOIS inaccuracy report submission rates in some regions.Findings:

-Findings:

 As detailed in Section 3.5.3.2.1.1 (g), In the WHOIS ARS report the number of reports of inaccurate data from users in South America and Africa where significantly lower than the other continents.
 This could be due to lack of knowledge of the ability to report these or other cultural influences.